seegg/Utilities/util/README.md

 ## [authSocket](authSocket.ts)
 An example of extending the functionality for a socket.io client.
-This uses a mixin sort of approach to avoid having to mess with any underlying socket.io code or prototypes.
+Simple approach, avoid messing with any underlying socket.io code or prototype.

 ## [auth0Client](auth0Client.ts)